MeexReay/pmos-xiaomi-angelican/README.md

 ### Flash stock firmware (Linux, mtkclient)

-This guide can be helpful to unbrick the phone.
+This guide can be helpful to unbrick a phone.

 [Download firmware](https://xmfirmwareupdater.com/miui/angelican/stable/V12.0.16.0.QCSMIXM/) (MIUI v12.0.16.0) and unpack it.